bornfree/bornfree.github.io/_posts/2018-02-24-multilingual--where--what-.md

 slug: multilingual--where--what-
 date_published: 2018-02-24T00:00:00.000Z
 date_updated: 2018-02-24T00:00:00.000Z
-excerpt:
-It didn’t occur to me until my colleague pointed it out.
-There is a big company that went multilingual with their website but failed to the…

 ---

 It didn’t occur to me until my colleague pointed it out.
 There is a big company that went multilingual with their website but failed to the bare minimum to point out to their users that they have.